-3.3 The ac2lus Tool
+C. The ac2lus Tool

-The approach is implemented in the toolbox ac21us.
+The approach is implemented in the toolbox ac2lus.
+We present here the structure of the tool, some more implementation details can be found in [14].
 From the user point of view, one provides a component C to analyze as a Lustre node, having any number of inputs I_i and output O_j .
 For each input, one must provide an arrival curve α_i .
 The tool computes the curves $(\alpha{out})j$ for each output.
-Technically, the user provides a system.sys file to describe the inputs/outputs and to give the name of the Lustre node to analyze, a file.ac file for each input, and a Lustre file.
+The execution is done as follows.